 In order for an offence to be punishable, intent – ie, knowledge and will – is necessary unless the law expressly provides otherwise.
-Intent is recognised as the offender's realisation and acceptance of the act as being possible (Article 12 SCC).
+Intent is already given if the offender regards the realisation of the act as being possible and accepts this (Article 12 SCC).

-A person may also be held liable for attempting to commit an offence, although the court may reduce the penalty in light of the circumstances (Article 22 SCC).
+A person may also be held liable for attempting to commit an offence, although the court may reduce the penalty in this scenario (Article 22 SCC).

-The right to prosecute is subject to a time limit of (Article 97 SCC):
+According to Article 97 SCC, the right to prosecute is subject to a time limit of:

-The limitation period stops running if a judgment is issued by a Court of First Instance before its expiry.
+The limitation period stops running if a judgment is issued by a court of first instance before its expiry (Article 98 SCC).

-Swiss criminal authorities are primarily competent to prosecute an offence when the offence has been committed in Switzerland (principle of territoriality).
+Swiss criminal justice authorities are primarily competent to prosecute offences that are committed in Switzerland (principle of territoriality).

-An offence is considered to be committed both at the place where the person concerned commits it and where the offence has taken effect (principle of ubiquity, Article 8 SCC).
+An offence is considered to be committed both at the place where the offender carries out the punishable act and where the offence has taken effect (principle of ubiquity, Article 8 SCC).

-The place of commission in cross-border white-collar offences is rather largely interpreted, resulting in a relatively broad interpretation of Swiss jurisdiction.
+The place of commission in cross-border white-collar offences is variously interpreted, resulting in a relatively broad interpretation of Swiss jurisdiction.

-As an example, bribery offences are considered as being committed in Switzerland as long as:
+As an example, bribery offences are considered to be committed in Switzerland if:

-In order to trigger Swiss jurisdiction, it is moreover sufficient that the act is only partially committed in Switzerland.
-Even an attempt is sufficient, although mere preparatory acts are not.
+In order to trigger Swiss jurisdiction, it is moreover sufficient that the punishable act is only partially committed in Switzerland; even an attempt is sufficient, although mere preparatory acts are generally not.

 Companies with their seat in Switzerland will thus always be subject to Swiss jurisdiction, irrespective of where the actual offence was committed.
-However, companies with their seat outside Switzerland will only be subject to Swiss jurisdiction if the offence is committed in Switzerland, or when the lack of adequate compliance measures may be attributed to a department or a branch of the enterprise active in Switzerland.
+On the other hand, companies with their seat outside Switzerland will only be subject to Swiss jurisdiction if the offence is committed in Switzerland, or if the lack of adequate compliance measures may be attributed to a department or a branch of the enterprise active in Switzerland.

-Finally, Swiss criminal authorities also have extraterritorial jurisdiction in some specific cases (see Articles 4, 6 and 7 SCC).
+Finally, Swiss criminal justice authorities also have extraterritorial jurisdiction in certain specific cases (see Articles 4, 6, and 7 SCC).

 The SCC provides for two forms of corporate criminal liability.